wtxszyez/1123/Atoms/com.AndrewHazelden.KartaVR.Docs/Docs/KartaVR/pano-view.md

 - [Assimilate Scratch Player](http://www.assimilateinc.com/products/scratch-play)
 - [VLC](http://www.videolan.org/)

-<a name="how-to-use"></a>
-## How to use the Script: ##
+## <a name="how-to-use"></a>How to use the Script: ##

-The PanoView script for Fusion 7 and Fusion 8 supports sending any kind of node from the flow view to an external media view tool and the Oculus Rift & HTC VIVE HMD.
+The PanoView script for Fusion supports sending any kind of node from the flow view to an external media view tool and the Oculus Rift & HTC VIVE HMD.

 **Step 1.** Start Fusion and open a new comp.